LD4P/arm/modeling_recommendations/custodial_history.md

 Activities appropriate to a specific CustodialEvent type are linked to a CustodialEvent instance.
 For example, a sale will typically have activities such as buyer and seller, while a loan may have activities such as borrower and lender.

-Importantly, this model enhances the bibliotek-o Activity model by providing a way to connect interrelated or interdependent activities.
-For example, in bibliotek-o we can assert seller and buyer activities on an item, but have no way to express the fact that specific seller and buyer activities are related to one another.
+Importantly, this model enhances the Activity model by providing a way to connect interrelated or interdependent activities.
+For example, we can assert seller and buyer activities on an item, but have no way to express the fact that specific seller and buyer activities are related to one another.
 If multiple such activities are related to a single item, there is no way to express the relationship of particular activities to one another.
 Dates may sometimes serve that purpose but cannot be relied upon.

 Out-of-scope event and activity types
 ------